JingyuanYY/JingyuanYY.github.io/index.md

 ---

 - **2025.02.27**: EmoEdit has been accepted to CVPR 2025.
 Congrats to Jiawei and Weibin! &#127881;
+- **2024.12.07**: I started to serve as the Deputy Secretary-General of the CSIG Technical Committee on Affective Computing and Understanding. &#128084;
 - **2024.08.08**: EmoSet has won the Graphic Open Source Dataset Award (CCF CAD&CG 2024). &#127942;
 - **2024.02.27**: EmoGen has been accepted to CVPR 2024.
 Congrats to Jiawei! &#127881;
 - **2023.11.26**: One paper has won the Best Poster Award (CSIG CEI 2023). &#127942;